aMytho/Protect-Personal-Privacy/src/assets/posts/cases/breaches/facebookMeta.md

 # Meta (Facebook)

 Meta (formerly Facebook) is notorious for privacy violations.
 They have paid some of the highest fines among the big tech companies.
 Meta owns Facebook, Instagram, What's App, and Messenger.
+Some of their past cases are documented below.

 ## Various Lawsuits / Privacy Issues